ibm-cloud-docs/cli/reference/ibmcloud/cli_plugin.md

 :   The name of the repository where the plug-in binary is located.
 If no repository is specified, the command uses the default plug-in repository `IBM Cloud`.

 -v VERSION (optional)
-:   Version of the plug-in to be installed.
+:   The version of the plug-in to be installed.
 Accepts specific semantic version or constraint.

 -f (optional)
 :   Force installs the plug-in without confirmation.